 Beets Planting Time.
 Sow beets in the garden 2 to 3 weeks before the last average frost date in spring.
 Continue succession plantings every 3 weeks until temperatures reach 80°F. Beets can again be planted in late summer or early autumn 6 to 8 weeks before the first average frost in autumn.
 Beets require 45 to 65 days to reach harvest.
 Beets can tolerate frost but will go to seed if temperatures are too cold.
 Grow beets as a winter crop in mild-winter regions.
 In hot weather, beetroots will become woody.

 More details: Planting Beets.

 Planting and Spacing Beets.
 Beets are grown from seed clusters about the size of a small pea.
 Each cluster contains several seeds.
-Sow seed clusters 1 inch deep and 1 inch part; thin successful seedlings to 3 inches apart when seedling are 3 inches tall.
+Sow seed clusters 1 inch deep and 1 inch apart; thin successful seedlings to 3 inches apart when seedlings are 3 inches tall.
 Space rows 12 to 18 inches apart.
 Add thinned seedlings to salads.
 Beets generally do not transplant well.